 Lisbon is experience a growing influx of tourists in recent years, and it is easy to understand why.
 The capital of Portugal is one of the safest in the European Union, has a pleasant climate year round and is most of the travel costs are quite affordable.

 Lisbon is also easy to reach, with a high number of flight offers.
+The Lisbon Airport is the main point of entry to the country.
 Low cost airlines connect the Portuguese capital with most key European hubs at inexpensive fares.
 TAP, the national flag carrier, has direct flights to a number of cities in South and North America, as well as Africa.

 Arriving to the Portuguese capital is easy and affordable, and staying there is pretty enjoyable.
 The city has attractions for all tastes, including a number of historic buildings, great restaurants and an exciting nightlife.